CultivateHQ/marty-nerves/apps/wifi/README.md

 Having to create a new firmware image just to change WiFi is (was) a royal pain, so this appliation supports not doing that:

 1. Connect to your (presumably) Pi.
-You can use with a keyboard with monitor but it's often easier to connect with [Screen](https://linux.die.net/man/1/screen) over USB:  connect your PI's USB and `ls /dev/tty*`, wait a few seconds, and connect to the device that just appeared.
+You can use with a keyboard with monitor but it's often easier to connect with [Screen](https://linux.die.net/man/1/screen) over USB:  connect your PI's USB and `ls /dev/tty*.
+Note that one USB input on the Pi Zero is power-only; use the one on the outside to connect.
+Also many USB cables are for charging only; use one that is known to also support data.
+1. Wait a few seconds, and connect to the device that just appeared.
 (It's `/dev/tty.usb[some number]` on my MacBook Pro).
 1. `Wifi.set("your ssid", "your secret")`

 That's it.
 See [lib/wifi.ex](lib/wifi.ex) for more details.

 Now this may be redundant with System.Registry - but ...

+## Knowing Wifi is set

+Until Wifi is set, Nerves Networking is super chatty at Log level `info` so that's a clue.
+The logs scrolling past, when connected over screen (or `picocom`) will tell you what's going on.

 ## Setting the time